Aastha-Arora/prosper-loan-analysis/README.md

 The borrowers with low prosper score also have low prosper rating while the borrowers with high prosper score also have high prosper rating.

 For different values of Prosper Ratings, there is a relationship between Loan Original Amount and Borrower APR.
-For 'HR' rating, borrowers get a smaller loan at comparitively high APR.
+For 'HR' rating, borrowers get a smaller loan at comparatively high APR.
 With a Prosper Rating of 'AA', a borrower is eligible to get a loan of any amount and also pays lower APR on the loan.

 ## Key Insights for Presentation